m4ttsch/omscs-notes-notes/machine-learning-trading/udacity-quizzes.md

 ### Types of Joins Quiz
 ![](https://assets.omscs.io/C6F35EA2-BEB7-44C2-914E-73C3F8A4414F.png)

-We can avoid having to explicitly call `dropna` on line 22 by passing a certain value for the ‘how’ parameter of the `join` call on line 19.
+We can avoid having to explicitly call `dropna` on line 22 by passing a certain value for the 'how' parameter of the `join` call on line 19.

 What is the value of that parameter?